sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ### <a name='NonGoals'></a>Non Goals

+- Use workload identity for cloud provider azure once supported.

+- Migrate to using workload identity in CI pipelines.

 - Automation for migration from AAD pod identity to workload identity.

-- More flexible way of key distribution so that key pair other than the one present for the exiting cluster via `<cluster-name>-sa` secret can be used.
-To understand more on this please refer [MigrationPlan](#migration-plan)
+## <a name='Personas'></a>Personas

+The following personas are available when writing user stories.

+- John - Cloud Admin
-- Install workload identity on workload clusters created by CAPZ.
+	- Installs, configures and maintains, management and workload clusters on Azure using CAPZ.

-- Use workload identity for cloud provider azure once supported.
+## <a name='UserStories'></a>User Stories

+- [S1] As a cloud admin I want to use workload identiy in the management cluster in order to enhance security by not using the static azure credentials.
+I prefer to use CAPI pivoting to create management cluster which means creating a management cluster on Kind and then create a workload cluster on Azure from that and then convert the workload cluster to a management cluster.

+- [S2] I am a cloud admin and I want to install CAP* on an existing Kubernetes cluster and make this a management cluster to create and manage workload clusters by using workload identity.
+For example, creating a management cluster on an already existing Kubernetes cluster on Azure.

+- [S3] As a cloud admin I want to migrate to using workload identity for my management cluster which is still using older AAD pod identity.

 ## <a name='Proposal'></a>Proposal

 In AZWI model, Kubernetes cluster itself becomes the token issuer issuing tokens to Kubernetes service accounts.
 These service accounts can be configured to be trusted on Azure AD application or user assigned managed identity.
 Workloads/pods can use this service account token which is projected to it's volume and can exchange the projected service account token for an Azure AD token.

-The first step for creating a Kubernetes cluster using capz is creating a bootstrap cluster and then deploying capi, capz and other helper components.
-On a high level the workflow looks the following to be able to use AZWI and create a management cluster.
+The first step for creating a Kubernetes cluster using capz is creating a management cluster.
+On a high level the workflow looks the following to be able to use AZWI in the management cluster.

-**Bootstrap Cluster**
+**Management Cluster on Kind**

+Notes:
+- Often, management cluster created on Kind is also termed as Bootstrap cluster.
+- Cloud Provider azure deployment is not required in this case.
+- This is also used in CAPI pivoting i.e creating a management cluster on Kind and then later creating a workload cluster from it and again this workload cluster is then converted to a management cluster and the Kind cluster is decomissioned.
+Refer to user story S1(#UserStories).

+User Workflow:

 - The operator/admin generates signing key pair or BYO key pair.

-- The bootstrap cluster is configured with appropriate flags on kube-apiserver and kube-controller-manager and the key pairs are mounted on the container path for control plane node.
+- A Kind cluster is created with appropriate flags on kube-apiserver and kube-controller-manager and the key pairs are mounted on the container path for control plane node.
 See [this](#set-service-account-signing-flags) section for more details on this.
 	- kube-apiserver flags
 		- --service-account-issuer
 		- --service-account-signing-key-file